gaddamsrikanth/ReaderModule/README.md

    - Open "CloudRecoViewController.mm" and change the following lines containing "kAccessKey" and "kSecretKey".

 To change the liscense-key:
-   - Open "SampleApplicationSession.mm" and change the key in the line containing "mVuforiaInitFlags" keyword.
+   - Open "SampleApplicationSession.mm" and add the key where "Insert key here" is written.

 For label changes:
 1. Open the localizable.strings file.